 A Family Constellations workshop is a moving ceremony where participants can represent members of the family of the client.
 After positioning them in relation to one another, the client sits down while the constellation develops.
 The representatives become aware of perceptions, feelings and urges that belong to the family members being represented.
 Entanglements surface and the client gets a clear image of the forces that shape his family group.
 With interventions and healing sentences the tension in the sytem can be released and family members can find a better place.

 After a short interview, the client chooses from among the participants the representatives for the members of his family/system who are relevant to the issue.

-He positions the representatives in the room, takes place in his seat and observes the constellation.
+He positions the representatives in the room, takes place in his seat and stay open to the constellation.

 The representatives pay attention to the impact that their position (in the room and in relation to each other) has on their body (physical perceptions, emotions, thoughts).

-The facilitator accompanies the client in the development of the constellation, intervening with suggestions for movements and/or healing sentences, looking for a possible resolution.
+The facilitator accompanies the client in the development of the constellation and might offer suggestions for movements and/or healing sentences, looking for a possible resolution.